 ● Clearly and consistently explain the project to web design agencies.

 ● Demonstrate to agencies that you are serious about the project.

 ● Help to ensure consistent proposals for easier and more informative comparisons.

 In any given week, I review 5–10 requests for proposals.
 Inevitably, many fail to achieve some or all of the goals listed above.
 Here are some of the most common mistakes I see in RFPs.

 Mistake #1: RFP spam

-Bonus mistake: Forgetting to use blind copy (Bcc) in the email announcing the RFP, so everyone on the list can see all the other agencies contacted.
+Bonus mistake: Forgetting to use a blind copy (Bcc) in the email announcing the RFP, so everyone on the list can see all the other agencies contacted.
 Many qualified agencies will decline to respond to this type of mass solicitation.

-Gather references from colleagues or friends, or research leads using an analysis agency l.
+Gather references from colleagues or friends or research leads using an analysis agency l.
 Create several metrics to inform choices likely to be a good fit, such as experience in your industry, examples of work with similar types of organizations, size, location, or quality of work.

-Then contact the 5-10 agencies that you’ve decided might be a good fit and conduct 15-minute introduction calls.
-You’ll quickly discover which agencies are likely to be a good fit.
-You might also discover new details to add to your RFP.
-Once you’ve narrowed your list, personally invite the 4-5 most promising agencies to respond to the RFP.
+Then contact the 5-10 agencies you've decided might be a good fit and conduct 15-minute introduction calls.
+You'll quickly discover which agencies are likely to be a good fit.
+You might also find new details to add to your RFP.
+Once you've narrowed your list, personally invite the 4-5 most promising agencies to respond to the RFP.